8 Foot Sativa: The Shadow Masters (2013)

-8 Foot Sativa have Clint Murphy from Modern World Studio in the UK producing this album.
+Clint Murphy from Modern World Studio in the UK produced this album.
 The Shadow Masters was released on 30 August 2013.

 Hate Re-Made Me (2015)

 The line up consisted of the three original members plus Nik Davies and Corey Friedlander.

 With Clint Murphy back on board, the less than $1000 produced HMM record got a complete re-amp as the band dropped 40k into studio time for a re-recording.